sfu-natlang/align-type-tacl2017-code/README.md

 #### Baselines (IBM1 and HMM)
-We can train a baseline HMM-based word alignment model (Och and Ney, 2003) on a parallel Chinese-English corpus `{<trainFilePrefix>.cn, <trainFilePrefix>.en}`, and then using this trained model compute the Viterbi alignment for a test corpus `{<testFilePrefix>.cn, <testFilePrefix>.en}`.
+We can train a baseline HMM-based word alignment model (

+and Ney, 2003) on a parallel Chinese-English corpus `{<trainFilePrefix>.cn, <trainFilePrefix>.en}`, and then using this trained model compute the Viterbi alignment for a test corpus `{<testFilePrefix>.cn, <testFilePrefix>.en}`.
 The output alignment file will be saved in `<outputFile>.wa`.
 To do this, run the following command:
 ```
 java -jar type-aligner.jar --train <trainFilePrefix> --test testFilePrefix --source cn --target en --trainSize <trainSize> --testSize <testSize> --model hmm --reference <referenceFile> --output <outputFile>
 ```